Azure-Samples/hdinsight-migration/ClouderaMigration/Instructions/3-SparkMigration.md

     -rw-r--r--   1 azureuser supergroup     247809 2020-11-17 16:44 wasbs://cluster9999@clusterstorage9999.blob.core.windows.net/airportdata/airports.csv
     ```

-1. Switch to the SSH session running on the head node of the HDInsight Spark cluster.
+1. Return to the SSH session running on the head node of the HDInsight Spark cluster.

 1. Start the **beeline** utility: